projectcalico/calico/security/calico-enterprise/compliance.md

 ### Compliance reports

-Your security team or auditor will need to see that your security policies are covering all “in scope” workloads.
+Your security team or auditor will need to see that your security policies are covering all "in scope" workloads.
 In scope workloads are those pods that are governed by your security policy.
 For example, you may have some pods that are in scope for PCI compliance and others that are not.

 Calico Enterprise periodically generates compliance reports that show you: